Students » Advising

-For academic advising you are welcome to visit, email, or call one of the following advisors during their office hours.
-Download a checklist of undergraduate degree requirements for all areas in the School of Art, Design & Art History.
+For academic advising, you are welcome to visit, email, or call one of the following advisors during their office hours.

 • Phone: (619) 594-2850